28th Annual Arkansas Children’s Award Dinner

 Tommy May was recognized for his extensive civic and community involvement that stretches across years of service.
 Through his work with organizations such as United Way of Southeast Arkansas, Habitat for Humanity, and Fifty for the Future, he has touched the lives of many.
 May epitomizes the standards for which the Ranch is known, including family togetherness and unconditional love.

 2006 John White

 A native Arkansan, Dr. John A. White served as Chancellor of the University of Arkansas for eleven years.
 White was honored for his commitment to advancing educational opportunities, providing positive youth development and instilling the values of character, honesty, humility and responsibility, helping the young men and women of Arkansas become the successful leaders of tomorrow.

 2005 Pat Walker

-Pat Walker celebrates life and the joy that being with family and friends brings each day.
-She was married to Willard Walker for 61 years.
-In 1986 Pat and Willard created the Willard and Pat Walker Charitable Foundation touching the lives of thousands of Arkansas children.
-Walker has received numerous awards recognizing her philanthropy and has also been named one of the Most Distinguished Women in Arkansas.
+Pat Walker celebrated life and the joy of family and friends each day.
+She was married to Willard Walker for 61 years, and in 1986 Pat and Willard created the Willard and Pat Walker Charitable Foundation, touching the lives of thousands of Arkansas children.
+Mrs. Walker received numerous awards recognizing her philanthropy and was also named one of the Most Distinguished Women in Arkansas.

 2004 Jerry Davis